PostHog/posthog.com/contents/blog/helping-engineers-to-product.md

 ---
-date: 2023-02-16
+date: 2023-02-17
-title: "Our simpler goal: Helping engineers to be better at product"
+title: "Our simpler goal: Help engineers to be better at product"
 rootPage: /blog
 sidebar: Blog
 showTitle: true